Skip to main content

 A City Bee Collaboration is an artwork that imagines Auckland as the safest city in the world for bees.

-Visit the For the Love of Bees website for more information.
+Visit For the Love of Bees for more information.

 Kiwi Conservation Club

-The club arranges adventures for members to explore local environments and produces ‘Wild Things’ magazine for kids with a range of articles, games and activities.
+The club arranges adventures for members to explore local environments.
+It also produces ‘Wild Things’ magazine for kids, which has a range of articles, games and activities.

-Set in the beautiful Hauraki Gulf Marine Park, MOEC offers a large range of both instructor lead and self-supervised activities to achieve learning objectives.
+Set in the beautiful Hauraki Gulf Marine Park, MOEC offers a large range of both instructor-led and self-supervised activities to achieve learning objectives.

-Visit the Motutapu Outdoor Education Camp website for more information.
+Visit Motutapu Outdoor Education Camp for more information.

-They offer training in ways to prevent the spread of kauri dieback, effective predator trapping, and pest plant control.
+It offers training in how to prevent the spread of kauri dieback, effective predator trapping and pest plant control.

 Sea Cleaners

-Sea Cleaners runs a small fleet of boats to collect rubbish and assist communities with marine litter collection.
+Sea Cleaners runs a small fleet of boats to collect rubbish and help communities collect marine litter.

 Sustainable Coastlines